To fear or not to fear the yield curve

 Term spread versus term premium

-You'll note that we use the phrases slope of the yield curve and term spread interchangeably to refer to the difference between long-term and short-term Treasury yields.
-For example, the 10-year / 2-year term spread is currently 13 basis points (as of Dec.
-7).
-In other words, it's a 2.85% yield on the 10-year Treasury note minus a 2.72% yield on the 2-year Treasury note.
+You’ll note that we use the phrases slope of the yield curve and term spread interchangeably to refer to the difference between long-term and short-term Treasury yields.
+For example, the 10-year / 2-year term spread is currently 13 basis points (as at the 7th of Dec).
+In other words, it’s a 2.85% yield on the 10-year Treasury note minus a 2.72% yield on the 2-year Treasury note.

 Don’t fear the yield curve